Tonbridge to Penshurst Walk

 25. The Sidney Chapel in St John the Baptist, Penshurst contains many memorials and a fine armorial ceiling, restored in 1966.
 By the side altar is the Luke Tapestry (in Greek), made by Penshurst's former village doctor: it honours the partnership between medical science and Christianity.

-26. The Sidney Oak was reputedly planted in 1554 at the birth of Sir Philip Sidney, but is now believed to be many hundreds of years older.
-Acorns from this ancient tree have been taken all over the world, and cloned saplings planted around the Penshurst estate.
+26. The Sidney Oak was reputedly planted in 1554 at the birth of Sir Philip Sidney but was judged to be many hundreds of years older when it died in 2016.
+Cloned saplings have been planted around the Penshurst estate and its acorns distributed around the world.

 27. Spring House is a late 15thC house, with a new wing added in the early 17thC.
 The porch is a modern addition.